Wingspan Raptor Award

 Awarded for outstanding efforts in NZ Raptor conservation.

-The Wingspan Raptor Award was established in 2006 to recognise individuals, groups, and/or organisations for outstanding efforts and contributions towards New Zealand birds of prey.
-We are delighted to announce the recipient of the 2023 Raptor Award is Tāne Lawless.
+The Wingspan Raptor Award was established in 2006 to recognise individuals, groups, and/or organisations for outstanding efforts and contributions towards New Zealand birds of prey.After ending her tenure at the helm of Wingspan in March, following more than four decades of tireless service for our birds of prey, we consider it only appropriate that the recipient of the 2024 Raptor Award is Debbie Stewart.

 Winners of the Wingspan Raptor Conservation Award: